|

 Tommy, the Chan's Number Three Son, first appears as a young teen in Charlie Chan in Honolulu

-two brothers that would figure years later.
+these two brothers that would figure years later.

-After his brother Jimmy was drafted by the Army at the beginning of the
+After his brother Jimmy was drafted by the Army at the beginning

-as he did what he could to impress his famous detective father.
+difficult time as he did what he could to impress his famous detective father.

-Tommy's second appearance by name was in Charlie
+Tommy's second appearance by name was

-work on cases with his Pop, usually alongside Charlie Chan's other helper, aide and chauffeur Birmingham Brown.
-At this time,
+films, Tommy would work on cases with his Pop, usually alongside Charlie Chan's other helper, aide and chauffeur Birmingham

-Tommy was also, as noted in The Chinese Cat (1944), attending the University of California in Berkeley, across the
+Brown.
+At this time, Tommy was also, as noted in The Chinese Cat (1944), attending the University of California

-bay from San Francisco.
+in Berkeley, across the bay from San Francisco.

 It should be mentioned that in The Red Dragon (1945), Tommy, speaking in Spanish,